adafruit/Adafruit_WebSerial_ESPTool/README.md

 ## Fork

 This is a fork of [Adafruit WebSerial ESPTool](https://github.com/adafruit/Adafruit_WebSerial_ESPTool).
-Their repository is a single-use website.
-This fork converts the code into a reusable package.
+At the time fo the fork, their repository was a single-use website.
+This fork converted the code into a reusable package and published it to NPM.

-The changes of this fork are part of [an open pull request](https://github.com/adafruit/Adafruit_WebSerial_ESPTool/pull/10) upstream.
-If accepted in a way that it's usable for our projects, we can retire this project.